-Table of Contents INTRODUCTION TO HEALTH OCCUPATIONS Semester Long Course / Entry Level Grade 9 This is a core Health Sciences & Technology Academy class designed for students considering a career within the medical field.
+Table of Contents

+INTRODUCTION TO HEALTH OCCUPATIONS

+Semester Long Course / Entry Level Grade 9

+This is a core Health Sciences & Technology Academy class designed for students considering a career within the medical field.
 It will explore the personal and educational characteristics associated with successful medical caretakers.
 It will introduce students to the wide range of specialized career options that fall under the discipline of medicine and help them evaluate career choices best for them.
 Special attention will be given to the development of medical vocabulary, fundamental job skills, and the people skills necessary for success within this exciting career field.

-JROTC I, JROTC II, JROTC III, ANDJROTC IV ARMY JUNIOR RESERVE OFFICER TRAINING CORPS Year Long Course / Entry Level Grade 9, 10, 11, 12 Respectively The Kankakee High School U.S. Army Junior Reserve Officer Training Corps (JROTC) program is a four year program that emphasizes leadership and service learning.
+JROTC I, JROTC II, JROTC III, ANDJROTC IV ARMY JUNIOR RESERVE OFFICER TRAINING CORPS

+Year Long Course / Entry Level Grade 9, 10, 11, & 12

+The Kankakee High School U.S. Army Junior Reserve Officer Training Corps (JROTC) program is a four year program that emphasizes leadership and service learning.
 It is designed to teach high school students the value of citizenship, leadership, service to the community, personal responsibility, and a sense of accomplishment, while instilling in them self-esteem, teamwork, and self-discipline.
 Topics covered include JROTC foundations, Personal Growth & Behaviors, Team Building, Decision Making, Health & Fitness, and Service Learning.
 Optional extra curricular activities include Archery, Raider Team, Color/Honor Guard, Drill Team (military), Leadership & Academic Bowl, and Saber Team.
 It is in no way, shape, or form a preparation tool or recruitment tool for the military services.
 There is no military service obligation associated with this course.

+KAYS' MEDIA

-KAYS' MEDIA II Year Long Course / Entry Level Grade 10 Prerequisite of Kays' Media I This is a continuation of Kays' Media I which is a course designed to introduce students to the world of media.
+Year Long Course / Entry Level Grade 9

+Kays' Media is a course designed to introduce students to the world of media.
 Students in Kays' Media will become analytical consumers of media and technology to enhance their communication skills.
 Writing, technology, and visual and electronic media are used as tools for learning as students create, clarify, critique, and produce effective communication.

-MOBILE MAKER Year Long Course / Entry Level Grade 9 Throughout this course, students build mobile apps for Apple's mobile devices using the language and tools of professionals - Swift and Xcode.
-Students experience an authentic workplace environment applying the skills of problem-solving, collaboration, and communication to industry best practices, like paired programming and rapid iteration.
-The apps students build grow in complexity throughout the year, culminating in an app showcase, where students demonstrate an app they built - just like professionals do at technology events.
-Students apply the same development cycle as those in the workplace, which means students build an app, analyze errors in code, and adjust to solve problems.
-To do this well, they must implement resourcefulness and collaborate with their peers, just like in the real world.
-MobileMakersEdu program complements Apple's App Development with Swift - the anchor text - to help you bring more than just learning to code to students.
-Students leave the class with a portfolio of apps and collection of skills highly valued in the workplace today.
-KAYS' MEDIA Year Long Course / Entry Level Grade 9 Kays' Media is a course designed to introduce students to the world of media.
+KAYS' MEDIA II

+ARMY JROTC PT

+Year Long Course / Entry Level Grade Level 11

+Year Long Course / Entry Level Grade 10 Prerequisite of Kays' Media I

+This is a continuation of Kays' Media I which is a course designed to introduce students to the world of media.
 Students in Kays' Media will become analytical consumers of media and technology to enhance their communication skills.
 Writing, technology, and visual and electronic media are used as tools for learning as students create, clarify, critique, and produce effective communication.

+MOBILE MAKER

+Year Long Course / Entry Level Grade 10

+Throughout this course, students build mobile apps for Apple's mobile devices using the language and tools of professionals - Swift and Xcode.
+Students experience an authentic workplace environment applying the skills of problem-solving, collaboration, and communication to industry best practices, like paired programming and rapid iteration.
+The apps students build grow in complexity throughout the year, culminating in an app showcase, where students demonstrate an app they built.

-SPORTS AND ENTERTAINMENT MARKETING Semester Long Course / Entry Level Grade 9 This course is for students with an interest in sports, entertainment, and event marketing with an emphasis placed on the following principles; endorsements, branding, licensing, and naming rights; business foundations; concessions; onsite merchandising; and human relations.
+SPORTS AND ENTERTAINMENT MARKETING

+Semester Long Course / Entry Level Grade 10

+This course is for students with an interest in sports, entertainment, and event marketing with an emphasis placed on the following principles; endorsements, branding, licensing, and naming rights; business foundations; concessions; onsite merchandising; and human relations.
 Learn what it takes to create and trademark a successful brand or product as well as how to establish target markets.
 Project based learning strategies include marketing simulations & teamwork.